BlackBerry KeyOne: Variants

 In September 2017, TCL Communications worked with AT&T Mobility to make an AT&T-exclusive version of the KeyOne, the BlackBerry KeyOne Space Black.
 The device contains the same specifications as the original device, but shares the same colors as the Limited Edition Black.
 The device will only be available in the United States.

 In India, however, Blackberry has launched an upgraded variant, called Blackberry KeyOne Limited Edition.
-Unlike the regular KeyOne model, the Limited Edition has 4GB RAM and 64GB internal memory and it comes with dual sim card support.
+Unlike the regular KeyOne model, the Limited Edition has 4 GB RAM and 64 GB internal memory and it comes with dual SIM card support.
 Blackberry also offered a 1 Year Free Screen Replacement guarantee on the Blackberry KeyOne Limited Edition via OnlyMobiles.com.
 It is the same version later sold as Black Edition worldwide.

 On November 16, 2017, BB Merah Putih announced that BlackBerry KeyOne will be joining their BlackBerry lineup, alongside their BlackBerry Aurora.
 The device, like the Indian model, will be branded under the Limited Edition Black title.
 A live event was held on November 23.
 The device is sold in Indonesia through Dino Market.